 Chordomas can also be classified on as ‘sporadic’ or ‘familial’:

-- Sporadic Chordoma: Sporadic refers to a chordoma occurring at random, with no known cause or pattern of occurrence.
+- Sporadic Chordoma: Sporadic refers to a chordoma arising anew in a person who has no family history of chordoma.
 Sporadic chordomas are more common than familial chordoma

 - Familial Chordoma: Familial chordomas are very rare.
 In these chordomas several members of the same family have, or have previously had, a chordoma.
 In some of these families the patient inherits extra copies of a gene called brachyury, which is associated with the development of a chordoma(7)